 Although not only recruitment based, the LinkedIn Talent Blog has some valuable contributors that the recruiting world should pay attention to.
 The benefit of this blog is that they pull writers from across the world that provide you with insights from their specific experiences.
 With a full section on “Recruitment Strategies, Tips and Trends” should be bookmarked by any recruitment professional.

-With a mix of video and written entries, The Savage Truth is designed to start a conversation about recruiting.
-With ridiculous titles, and some least to say hot takes, Greg Savage has grown his brand, and his site with textbook precision and is worth a follow.
+With a mix of video and written entries, The Savage Truth is designed to start a real conversation about recruiting.
+With over four decades in the industry, a unique point of view and a forward-thinking approach, Greg Savage has grown his brand and his site with textbook precision and that’s why we think he is worth a follow.

 HR Industry Blogs

 Fistful of Talent is a welcome change of pace from the more professional HR blogs on this list.
 The site has a wide variety of articles written by various guest bloggers that will ensure you get a good laugh while learning something.
 For instance, one of the most shared articles last year was Talent and Vomit- An Analogy.

 The HR Capitalist is one of the best reads on the internet, and they continue to do the impossible, make HR blogs fun to read!
 The blog focuses on best practices within the industry and uses a variety of real-world examples to bring HR and recruitment theory into practice.